 Prostate cancer can grow slowly.
-You may be able to put off getting treated.
-Some men may not need to be treated at all.
-In these cases, you and your doctor will watch for any changes or signs the cancer is getting worse.
+Some men may not need treatment.
+The doctor will watch for any changes or signs the cancer is getting worse.

-The goal of treatment is to take out as much of the cancer while saving as much of the prostate and how it works.
-Added treatment may help to keep cancer from spreading or coming back.
-The plan will often involve a mix of methods based on the type of cancer, your age and health, and outlook.
-Comfort measures can be given if the cancer is in later stages.
+Some prostate cancer will need to be treated.
+The goal of treatment is to remove as much cancer as possible while saving healthy prostate tissue.
+Other treatment may also help to keep cancer from spreading or coming back.
+The plan will often have a mix of methods.
+The type of cancer, age and health of the patient will all play a role in treatment choices.

-You will have a healthcare team made up of doctors, surgeons, nurses, pharmacists, and other health professionals.
-You will need to stay in touch with this team and stick with your care plan.
-Go to any scheduled appointments.
+You will have a care team made up of doctors, surgeons, nurses, pharmacists, and others.
+It is important to stay in touch with your team throughout treatment and recovery to make sure your wishes are followed.

 Prostate cancer is treated with:

 Treatments for many cancers are always changing.
 Some have yet to be found.
-As a result, clinical trials exist around the world.
-You may wish to ask your doctor if you should enlist in a clinical trial.
+There are many clinical trials underway around the world.
+You may wish to ask your care team if you should try a clinical trial.
 You can find out about them at the https://www.clinicaltrials.gov website.